 Schedule Forecast: Admin Interface

-To access the schedule forecast, go to the Schedule Forecast page in the Gallery Admin interface.
+To access the schedule forecast, go to the Forecast tab on the Schedules page in the Server Admin interface.

 To check details of a specific workflow, select a time slot, then select the desired workflow.
 You can check the following workflow details: Name and owner of the workflow, if the workflow is recurring or not, its priority, and average runtime.

-The schedule forecast shows a heatmap that Gallery admins can use to identify potential upcoming delays of scheduled workflows.
-After identifying a delay in the schedule forecast, Gallery admins can take a one-off approach for avoiding delays by moving jobs to other time slots via the Jobs page.
-Over time, a Gallery admin might also choose to spin up a new worker to increase the Server throughput capacity and reduce the frequency of scheduling delays.
+The schedule forecast shows a heatmap that Server admins can use to identify potential upcoming delays of scheduled workflows.
+After identifying a delay in the schedule forecast, Server admins can take a one-off approach for avoiding delays by moving jobs to other time slots via the Jobs Page Overview page.
+Over time, a Server admin might also choose to spin up a new worker to increase the Server throughput capacity and reduce the frequency of scheduling delays.

 You can identify potential upcoming delays by the color of the time slots.
 Light blue indicates a delay is unlikely, while dark blue indicates a delay is more likely.